openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-container-alphabet-indexer.md

               .selectedFont({size: 16, weight: FontWeight.Bolder})// Font style of the selected item.
               .popupFont({ size: 30, weight: FontWeight.Bolder})// Font style of the pop-up text.
               .itemSize(28)// Size of an item in the alphabetic index bar.
-              .alignStyle(IndexerAlign.Right)// The pop-up window is displayed on the right of the alphabetic index bar.
+              .alignStyle(IndexerAlign.Right)// The pop-up window is displayed on the left of the alphabetic index bar.
               .popupTitleBackground("#D2B48C") // Background color of the first index in the pop-up window.
               .popupSelectedColor(0x00FF00)
               .popupUnselectedColor(0x0000FF)